591286260/GraCMI/README.md

 (2) Generate positive and negative samples for further analysis.
 (3) Use grarep.py to extract global structural features of the molecule.
 (4) Match positive and negative samples with features.
-(5) Use xgboost.py to predict CMI.
+(5) Use xgboost.py to predict CMIs.